 Is your grass looking less lush than you'd like?
 Lawn overseeding, which chokes out weeds and fills in bare patches on your property, may be the solution you're looking for.

 A full, green lawn creates curb appeal and makes you feel like sipping an iced tea on the back patio.
 But if bare spots peek through and weeds overpower the grass, the lawn might be more of an eyesore than a point of pride.
 Overseeding chokes weeds and fills out the grass until it’s thick and lush.
 If you’re not sure how to overseed a lawn, all it takes is the right tools, smart timing, and a little knowledge about your local climate.

-At its most basic, overseeding adds more grass to a lawn without turning the topsoil.
-For many homeowners, overseeding is part of general lawn maintenance.
-Some lawns might need overseeding once a year if drought or disease threaten the grass, and other lawns might need it every few years only to brighten the grass and keep it full.
+What is “overseeding,” exactly?
+Why is this lawn task not just called “seeding”?
+“Overseeding” is the term for adding more grass seed to a lawn without turning the topsoil.
+For many homeowners, overseeding is central to general lawn maintenance.
+Some lawns might need it once a year if drought or disease threaten the grass, and other lawns might need it every few years only to brighten the grass and keep it full.

 Before You Begin

-STEP 1: Mow and rake the lawn.
+Step 1: Mow and rake the lawn.

 The goal of overseeding a lawn is to get the grass seed in contact with the soil.
 To do that, the first step is to mow the lawn.
 Mow it shorter than usual so the grass seed will have a better chance of reaching the soil.
 Make sure to bag the clippings so they don’t come between the seeds and soil.

-STEP 2: Amend the soil.
+Step 2: Amend the soil, if necessary.

 If a lawn has not been growing and greening as it should, doing a soil test can determine the soil type and pH.
 The test results will identify what, if any, types of amendments the soil needs for grass to develop.
 Keep in mind that if the soil has a neutral pH and is fertile, it likely needs no amendments.